How much should you really spend on a gift?

 A few sincere sentiments can carry a lot of clout.

-Gift giving in the workplace calls for special care.
 Common gaffes include offering items that are too expensive, too personal, or failed attempts at humour.

 The US-based Emily Post Institute (self-described as an etiquette authority) advises against giving a gift to the boss that's just from you - it could be seen as sucking up to the boss.

-Instead, get together with workmates and give a gift from the group.
+If you do need to give the boss a token, we suggest getting together with workmates and give a gift from the group.
 Avoid personal items such as lingerie or perfume.

 Gifts such as books, fruit baskets or gift certificates are a much safer option.